hediet/vscode-debug-visualizer/README.md

 ### webview

-Provides the UI and is hosted inside a webview in VS Code.
+Implements the UI and is hosted inside a webview in VS Code.
+Can be opened in a browser window.
+Uses websockets and JSON RPC to communicate with the extension.

 ### extension

 Creates the webview in VS Code, hosts a webserver and a websocket server.
 The webserver serves the _webview_ project that is loaded by the webview.
+If started with the `Run Extension (Dev UI)` debug configuration, it will load the page from `http://localhost:8080` rather than from its own http server.

+The webview is served from an http server rather than the file system to work around some security mechanisms, which would prevent lazy chunk loading or websockets.

 After the webview is loaded, it connects to the websocket server.
 The websocket server is used to evaluate expressions and is secured by a random token.